 Should I buy Tesco shares?

 Things appear to be looking up for Tesco.
-It’ll be especially interesting to see whether Covid-19 results in permanent changes to shopping patterns, or whether consumers will revert back to their old trends once things start returning to normal.
+It’ll be especially interesting to see whether the Covid-19 pandemic results in permanent changes to shopping patterns or whether consumers will revert to their old trends once things return to normal.
 Given its aggressive investment in online channels, it looks like Tesco is betting on the latter.